Gregorio del Pilar, Ilocos Sur: Demographics

-In the 2020 census, Gregorio del Pilar had a population of 4,472.
-The population density was sigfig 4,472/41.66.
+In the 2024 census, Gregorio del Pilar had a population of 4,385 people.
+The population density was sigfig 4,385/41.66.

 The inhabitants are Igorots, but belong to the Bag-o ethno-linguistic group.
 This mixture of Ilocano and Igorot intermarriages speak the Kankanaey language but can speak and understand the dialects of their neighboring towns.
 Many have already acquired college education and some serve the government and private institutions.

+Economy

+The municipality's main economic source is agriculture.
+Farmers grow rice, corn, and crops.

 Government

 Local government

 Gregorio del Pilar, belonging to the second congressional district of the province of Ilocos Sur, is governed by a mayor designated as its local chief executive and by a municipal council as its legislative body in accordance with the Local Government Code.
 The mayor, vice mayor, and the councilors are elected directly by the people through an election which is being held every three years.